 The majority of people may be lucky and find that their back problem settles within a couple of weeks.
 When this is not the case and for those whose pain continues you need to look for treatments which can address the causes.
 This could be self management and care through massage and other therapies.
 Back pain should be managed early to reduce the risk of long term pain and problems.

-How we can help, we offer a combined therapy which fuses a variety of massage techniques addressing both the skeletal and muscular systems of the body, looking at the whole rather than just the problem area.
+we offer a combined therapy which fuses a variety of massage techniques addressing both the skeletal and muscular systems of the body, looking at the whole rather than just the problem area.